shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/responsibilities.md

 Autodesk is available during the process for assistance, but the configuration of Isolation features in Your AWS Account is to be executed by You on Your own.

-Isolation features activation requires the Shotgun Support team intervention.
-Activation delays are to be expected, and will depend on demand.
-You understand that an estimated period of 2-8 weeks is usually required to complete the setup required by the isolation feature set.
-The setup time is highly dependant on your cooperation, so please plan to dedicate resources for the setup before starting with the onboarding.
+Isolation feature set activation requires the Shotgun Support team's intervention.
+Activation delays are to be expected and will depend on demand.
+You understand that an estimated period of 2-8 weeks is usually required to complete the setup necessary to implement the isolation feature set.
+The setup time is highly dependent on your cooperation, so please plan to dedicate resources for the setup before beginning the onboarding process.

-Autodesk does not guarantee on any timeline of setup completion.
+Autodesk does not guarantee any timeline for setup completion.

 ## Onboarding